Compare Nothing Headphone (1) vs Soundcore Space 2

 Product 2: Soundcore Space 2

-Midrange performance is mixed: several reviewers heard clear or forward vocals, while others found vocals recessed or partly masked by bass.
+Midrange feedback was mixed: some reviewers heard rich or forward vocals, while others found vocals recessed, distant or slightly claustrophobic.

 Multi-platform compatibility